mottosso/allzpark/docs/pages/getting-started.md

 1. We've gotten familiar with the `rez` command
 1. We've authored a new Rez package from scratch
 1. We've used `rez build`, one of many Rez sub-commands, to build and install a package
-1. We've made Allzpark aware of this new profile package, via the `MY_PROJECTS` environment variable.
+1. We've made Allzpark aware of this new profile package, via the `MY_PROFILES` environment variable.

 Next we'll have a look at how to add an application to your profile, and how to actually make a new application from scratch.